tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 ### The framework

 Instead of relying on zero pre-treatment differences in trends, an alternative is to *extrapolate the existing difference to the post-treatment period*.
-This approach identifies the causal effect by assuming that the post-treatment difference in trends is precisely similar to the pre-treatment difference.
+This approach identifies the causal effect by assuming the post-treatment difference in trends is precisely similar to the pre-treatment difference.
 This strong assumption is often unrealistic.

 Rambachan & Roth's framework modifies this idea by allowing for an *interval of differences in trends*, based on the pre-existing difference.
-They recognize that while the post-treatment difference in trends between the treated and control groups is often may not be exactly the same as the pre-treatment difference, it is similar *to some degree*.
+They recognize that while the post-treatment difference in trends between the treated and control groups often may not be exactly the same as the pre-treatment difference, it is similar *to some degree*.

 {{% summary %}}
 The key idea is to restrict the possible values of the post-treatment difference to a certain interval based on the known pre-trend difference.